 |IRB00002961||August 8, 2020|

 The GBMC IRB is comprised of highly qualified members with varying backgrounds.
-The membership includes a chairperson, vice-chairperson and representatives from the medical staff, pharmacy, legal affairs, nursing, library services and the community.
+The membership includes a chairperson, two vice-chairpersons and representatives from the medical staff, pharmacy, legal affairs, nursing, and the community.

 The IRB meets every third Monday of the month at 5:00 p.m. in the GBMC Physicians Pavilion East Conference Center.
 View the Meeting Dates and Submission Deadlines.

 GBMC uses IRBNet for the electronic administration and management of its IRB.
 All research projects submitted for review by the IRB must be sent electronically through IRBNet.
-Paper submissions are no longer accepted.
+Paper submissions are not accepted.

-If you are a GBMC affiliated researcher interested in submitting a research project to the IRB, please refer to the “IRBNet” tab on the left of this screen for accessing and training information.
+If you are a GBMC affiliated researcher interested in submitting a research project to the IRB, please refer to the Institutional Review Board Menu on the left side of this screen and “IRBNet Access and Training”.